Skip to main content

 PDF- 2025 Educational Innovation and Development Grant Proposal Requirements & Application (1).pdf

-For help developing your proposal prior to submission, please contact: educ.scholarshipoffice@sickkids.ca
+For consultation and mentorship prior to submission, please contact: educ.scholarshipoffice@sickkids.ca

 Medical Education Day

 Medical Education Day is the Department’s annual capstone conference celebrating educational excellence and advancing best practices in medical training.
-It offers faculty development on timely topics to support continuous improvement in our training programs.
+External and internal experts provide grand rounds and keynote presentations.
+The Conference also offers faculty, administrator and learner development on timely topics to support continuous improvement in our training programs.

 Upcoming